godot-dimensions/g4mf/specification/parts/mesh/topology.md

 # G4MF Mesh Topology

+## Overview

 G4MF allows defining topology data for mesh surfaces, which defines how the mesh surface is hierarchically structured in terms of its geometry and connectivity.

-This is useful for DCC applications, but not required for runtime applications like game engines.
-To save space, this data SHOULD be omitted when exporting an optimized model only intended to be consumed by a runtime application, rather than edited in a DCC application.
+This is useful for DCC applications, but usually not required for runtime applications like game engines.
+To save space, this data is usually be omitted when "exporting" an optimized model only intended to be consumed by a runtime application, rather than "saving" a model to later be edited in a DCC application.

-## Overview

-G4MF stores the visible geometry of objects inside of meshes.
-Each mesh is made of multiple surfaces, each of which may have a separate material.
-Mesh surfaces have vertices, and may contain edge indices, cell indices, and more, each of which points to an accessor that encodes the data (see [G4MF Data Storage](data.md)).

 ## Example